Green-Software-Foundation/certification/planning/certification-update-plan.md

 ---

-## 1. How SCI certificate minting works (end-to-end flow)
+## 1. How SCI certificate issuance works (end-to-end flow)

-The existing platform mints awards for **course completions**: a learner finishes a quiz, a webhook fires, and the platform creates an award with a PDF certificate and notification email -- all automatically.
+The existing platform issues awards for **course completions**: a learner finishes a quiz, a webhook fires, and the platform creates an award with a PDF certificate and notification email -- all automatically.

 SCI self-certification is different.
-A reviewer must manually approve a submission before a certificate is minted.
+A reviewer must manually approve a submission before a certificate is issued.
 The platform reuses the same pipeline but with a new trigger and richer data.

 ### Existing flow (course completions)